Free & Open Source • Terminal & GUI • v0.7

 Create, edit, and organize your playlists

-Download entire playlists with one command
+Download entire playlists with one command or click

 Build your download queue on the fly

-/* * ShellBeats * A terminal music player * * Christmas 2025 */ #include <passion.h> #include <family.h> #include <cigars.h> #include <chess.h> int main() { while (on_vacation) { play_chess(kids); smoke_cigar(); write_code(); } return SHELLBEATS; }
+/* * ShellBeats * A music player for people who love music * * Christmas 2025 */ #include <passion.h> #include <family.h> #include <cigars.h> #include <chess.h> int main() { while (on_vacation) { play_chess(kids); smoke_cigar(); write_code(); } return SHELLBEATS; }

 ShellBeats was born during the Christmas holidays of 2025.
 I wanted to return to writing C code after a long time — there's something special about the simplicity and power of this language.